top of page

-JOIN US EASTER SUNDAY
+JOIN US ON SUNDAY

-All are welcome to attend our 10:30 worship service on this coming Easter Sunday where we offer both an in-person and hybrid experience.
+All are welcome to attend our 10:30 worship service on this coming Sunday where we offer both an in-person and hybrid experience.

 Please enter the sanctuary via the Chicago Avenue front doors.
 You can live stream our service at this link.